wren-lang/wren/doc/site/control-flow.markdown

       System.print(i)
     }

 This looks like some special "range" syntax in the `for` loop, but it's actually just a pair of operators.
 The `..` and `...` syntax are infix "range" operators.
-Like [other operators](expressions.html#operators), they are just special syntax for a regular method call.
-The number type implements them and returns a [range object](values.html#ranges) that knows how to iterate over a series of numbers.
+Like [other operators][operators], they are special syntax for a regular method call.
+The number type implements them and returns a [range object][] that knows how to iterate over a series of numbers.

+[range object]: values.html#ranges

 ## The iterator protocol